Väring - Viking watch

 Every watch engraved with its production number 1-12/12

-The model is strictly limited to 12 pieces and the production quality prototype No.0 will be introduced during Baselworld 2018.
-Pre-orders can be placed through email or contact alternatives below.
+The price is US$16,500 and the model is strictly limited to 12 pieces - the minimum crew on a Viking longship.
+Väring No.7 through No.12 are available for pre-order, which can be placed through email or contact alternatives below.

 We provide a minimum of two dial alternatives for selection and approval on watches produced on order.